Hantzsch ester

 Hantzsch ester refers to an organic compound with the formula HN(MeC=C(CO2Et))2CH2 where Me = methyl (CH3) and Et = ethyl (C2H5).
 It is a light yellow solid.
-The compound is an example of a 1,4-dihydropyridine.
+The compound is a 1,4-dihydropyridine.
 It is named after Arthur Rudolf Hantzsch who described its synthesis in 1881.
 The compound is a hydride donor, e.g., for reduction of imines to amines.
 It is a synthetic analogue of NADH, a naturally occurring dihydropyridine.

 Preparation

 Hantzsch ester can be made with a Hantzsch pyridine synthesis where formaldehyde, two equivalents of ethyl acetoacetate and ammonium acetate are combined to afford the product in high yield.

 Structure

 As confirmed by X-ray crystallography, Hantzsch ester has a planar C5N core.